emptyr1/TypeformParse/README.md

 ### How to use?

-- Open `keys.ini` file and enter your API key and uid/form id
+- Open `keys.ini` file and enter your API key
-- Execute python with `python tests.py`
+- Execute the program with python : `python get_data.py`
 - Check current folder for the csv file